View Arlene Hall's Obituary on kenoshanews.com and share memories

 Arlene will be remembered as a loving wife to her husband, Donald; and a loving mother to her children, JoAnne (Robert) Klein and Diane (Sandy) Speirs; her grandchildren, Samantha Klein, Travis Klein, Connor Speirs and Alec Speirs; her sister, Kathy Pfeiffer, and many, many loving nieces and nephews.

-In lieu of flowers, memorial remembrances to the Lord of Life Lutheran Church, 5601 Washington Road, Kenosha, WI 53144.
+Memorial remembrances to the Lord of Life Lutheran Church, 5601 Washington Road, Kenosha, WI 53144 would be appreciated by the family.

 Complete obituary information is available on the Piasecki Funeral Home website.